EagerELK/proxes/README.md

 # ProxES

-ProxES provides a couple of components to allow you to embed and wrap Elasticsearch within your Rack app.
+ProxES provides a management and security layer for Elasticsearch.

 ## Components